scsosa/Getting_and_Cleaning_Data_Project/CodeBook.md

 * Magnitude (Mag): a calculation using the Euclidean norm.
 * Mean (mean): a statistical mean value calculation of the raw signals.
 * Standard Deviation (std): a statistical standard deviation calculation of the raw signals.
+* Mean Frequency (meanFreq): a Weighted average of the frequency components.
+* Angle (angle): average of the signals measuring the angle between two vectors.
 * X indicates a reading for the X-axis.
 * Y indicates a reading for the y-axis.
 * Z indicates a reading for the z-axis.